-We are delighted to welcome you to the first issue of the 2019 volume of the Annual Review of Education, Communication and Language Science.
-Normally, ARECLS publishes only at the end of each calendar year.
-Towards the end of 2018, we had a rush of submissions, more than the 2018 volume could accommodate.
-Hence, this issue, which includes three research articles.
-The scope of the studies presented here is extensive, illustrating the diversity of research carried out by postgraduate students in the School of Education, Communication and Language Sciences.
-Indeed, this issue includes papers from students in cross cultural communication and media.
+We are delighted to welcome you to the second issue of the 2019 volume of Annual Review of Education, Communication and Language Sciences.
+This issue includes three research articles, one book review and one research report.
+The scope of the studies presented here is extensive, illustrating the diversity of research carried out by postgraduate students in the School of Education, Communication and Language Science.
+Indeed, this issue includes papers from students in cross cultural communication.

 Here we present an overview of the papers included in this issue.

 Dr. Alina Schartner and colleagues report on the findings of a cross-disciplinary action research project aimed at evaluating current induction processes at a single British university, across subject areas and levels of study, through an investigation of students’ opinions about current provision.
 The study followed a two-stage mixed methods design, triangulating qualitative focus group data with quantitative questionnaire data.
 The benefits of induction and the transition experience has implications for student engagement, stress management and mental health, as well as achievement and retention.
 This paper will be of interest to a range of higher education practitioners involved in induction processes, including academic tutors, professional services staff and wellbeing advisors.